robomorelli/cell_counting_yellow/README.md

 ### Scripts description
 #### Configuration

-1. **config.py**: Define all the default path where images and mask are saved and preprocessed.
+1. **config.py**: Define all the default directory where to save the images and the masks.
 Also, some pre-defined variables like the height and the widht of the images contained in the Fluorescent Neuronal Cells dataset.

 #### Preprocessing utils
 2. **utils.py**: Contain all the function imported during the different preprocessing steps.
 These functions are used mainly to define the following utilities: